LLyaudet/transliteration_profile_iconv/README.txt

 (the part of the string that was already processed), then there was no reason to say in the profile that $t2 was a possible match if we choose $t1 instead of $t2.
 What happens if we have 3 possibles prefixes or more?
-If the choices between the possible prefixes are transitive, we have an order and the greedy match is still the only option.
+If the choices between the possible prefixes are transitive, then we have an order and the greedy match is still the only option.
 (That would be the case if you assign to each match a "priority", like an integer.)
 But that's not the more general framework (even deterministic, past insensitive).
-Indeed, we could have the following function $f from the set $IS(A) of all non-empty initial sections of the set $A of 3 nested prefixes:
+Indeed, if $A is a set of 3 nested prefixes, we could have the following function $f from the set $IS(A) of all non-empty initial sections of $A to the set $A:
-($A is ordered by prefix order and an initial section of an order is the subset of all elements lower than a fixed element)
+($A is ordered by prefix order, and an initial section of an order is the subset of all elements lower than a fixed element)
 $A = {$t1, $t2, $t3}
 $IS(A) = {
   {$t1},